-Costs resulting from work required to be performed just before returning aircraft to the lessors, such as aircraft overhaul ("C Check") are recognized as provisions as of the inception of the contract in accordance with IFRC1.
-The counterpart of these provisions is booked as a complement through the initial book value of the aircraft right-of-use assets.
-This complement to the right-of-use asset is depreciated over the lease term.
+Costs resulting from work required to be performed just before returning aircraft to the lessors, such as painting of the shell or aircraft overhaul ("C Check") are recognized as provisions as of the inception of the contract in accordance with IFRC1.
+The counterpart of these provisions is booked as a complement through the initial book value of the aircraft right-of-use asset is depreciated over the lease term.